nareshbhatia/react-force/README.md

 # 2. Commit and push (see above)

-# 4. Rebuild the package
+# 3. Rebuild the package
-yarn ci:build
+yarn build:local

-# 5. Release to npm
+# 4. Release to npm
 npm publish

-# 6. Tag the release and push the tag to remote
+# 5. Tag the release and push the tag to remote
 ```